Arsenal transfer news and rumours: Summer transfer window 2022

 Arsenal are prepared to make Eddie Nketiah one of the club's highest-paid players to tempt him to stay at the Emirates (The Sun, May 12); Arsenal are pulling out all of the stops to keep Nketiah but face a massive battle as six Premier League clubs - including Crystal Palace and West Ham - want to sign him (The Mirror, May 11); Arsenal will make a final attempt to persuade Nketiah to sign a new contract with the striker generating plenty of interest from clubs across France, Germany and the Premier League (Daily Mail, May 3); Nketiah is weighing up offers from Crystal Palace and Borussia Monchengladbach despite Arsenal having not given up hope of him a new deal (The Times, April 22)

-Arsenal are set to hold imminent talks with William Saliba's agent, who conceded it is still unclear what plans the north London club have for him (Daily Mirror, April 28); Saliba is being eyed by Atletico Madrid ahead of the summer transfer window (The Sun, April 21); Saliba has opened the door to extending his stint with Marseille as he appeared to aim a thinly-veiled dig at Arsenal (Daily Mirror, April 18).
+Arsenal defender William Saliba has reportedly informed Marseille of his desire to remain with the club despite being backed for a prominent role with the Gunners next season (Daily Mirror, May 21); Arsenal are set to hold imminent talks with Saliba's agent, who conceded it is still unclear what plans the north London club have for him (Daily Mirror, April 28); Saliba is being eyed by Atletico Madrid ahead of the summer transfer window (The Sun, April 21); Saliba has opened the door to extending his stint with Marseille as he appeared to aim a thinly-veiled dig at Arsenal (Daily Mirror, April 18); Matteo Guendouzi has risked disrupting Arsenal's transfer plans by telling Saliba he wants him to remain in Marseille alongside him (Daily Mirror, May 20).

 Pablo Mari insists he does not see his future at Arsenal and would like to stay in Italy beyond the end of the season (Daily Mail, April 13).